-Conventional markers, such as those used in ARToolKit [8] and QR Code, have patterns with high-frequency components such as edges or corners.
-These attributes make their markers hard to detect in blurred or defocused images, since the high-frequency components are attenuated in blurred or defocused images.
+Conventional markers, such as those used in AR-ToolKit [9] and QR Code, have patterns with highfrequency components such as edges or corners.
+These attributes make their markers hard to detect in blurred or defocused images, which have attenuated high-frequency components.